Kitten Kaboodle (drag queen): Career

 Christensen moved to Toronto in 2000, and was inspired to pick back up his drag career by local queen and performer Miss Conception.
 He learned how to sew in 2012 for a Halloween costume contest at Woody's, a Toronto gay bar, which led to the creation of his modern drag persona.
 She competed as Kitten Kaboodle on season 4 of Canada's Drag Race.
 Kitten Kaboodle was 57 years old at the time of filming, making her the oldest contestant to compete in any Drag Race franchise.
 Her drag name is a pun on the phrase "kit and caboodle", meaning all of something.
 She won one challenge, during the second episode, and she and Aimee Yonce Shennel were eliminated on the sixth episode, which featured the first-ever "Slay-Off" lip sync tournament.

 Outside of drag, Christensen is a designer and has created outfits for other Canada's Drag Race contestants.

+In 2026 she starred in the Bell Fibe TV1 short-form comedy series Geri Atrick 4 Mayor, about a drag queen running for mayor of her hometown.
+Filmed in North Bay, the series was loosely based on the real-life campaign of LGBTQ activist Jason Maclennan for mayor of North Bay in the 2022 Nipissing District municipal elections, in which he made several campaign appearances in drag as Geri Atrick.